 Let’s meet Sawa Konishi who enters Heaven’s Wing Academy for one reason – the uniform is simply cute.
 However, she is not aware that the school is formerly an all-boys, so she has to meet a lot of boys around.
 She is in class 1-G where she encounters these “hell-like” guys which mainly include Kido, Tsubaki, Ogawa, Taguchi and their class leader, Ran Matsuyuki.
 Sawa is bullied and teased by them, but it doesn’t matter to her because after all, she wants to change their way of life.
 Meanwhile, she is saved by Ran from those guys who throw Sawa’s new shoes in the water.
 She finds out kindness inside him and starts to have romantic feelings for him.

 With a total of 32 chapters, Rockin’ Heaven is another romantic comedy manga series blended with a typical teenage school life and some dramatic involvement.
-The pacing of the plot flows slowly because you have to encounter side stories of some characters, like Akira Nakashima’s romantic involvement with Tsubaki, but it is still a good thing to get to know other characters.
+The pacing of the plot flows slowly because you have to encounter side stories of some characters, like Akira Nakashima’s romantic involvement with Tsubaki, but it is still a good thing to get to know the other characters.
 So, I highly appreciate Mayu-san’s idea on how she equally gives enough appearance for every character.
 I must admit that the manga has generic scenarios of romance and has predictable scenes, but I still enjoyed reading the whole series because I might find it so boring if it only centers on Ran and Sawa.
 Although some readers would be disappointed on how the plot turns out to be out of the idea as jumping through another story.
-Still, at the end, main conflict has to be settled.
+Still, at the end, the main conflict has to be settled.